frankcholula/VeRi/README.md

 These experiments are run on my own **4080 Super FE**, with the resutls both stored locally and on [W&B](https://wandb.ai/site/).

 ## Experiment Results 📈
+The best configurations for each section are as follows:

 | Section     | Hyperparameter       | Best Configuration                        | mAP (%)| Rank-1 (%)|
 |-------------|----------------------|-------------------------------------------|--------|-----------|
 | Section 1   | Network architecture | resnet50_fc512                            |  54.54 |   87.01   |